 McINROY, William.
 1330.
 Lance Corporal KEH.
 Left Trinidad for UK 18/10/1915 with 1st Caribbean Merchant and Planters Contingent and discharged 14/04/1919.
 Died in Scotland prior to 1946.
 Entitled to British War and Victory Medals.

 McINTOSH, Alexander James.
 1046.
 Acting Corporal.
 'A' Squadron.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant 16/02/1917 later Lieutenant.
 Born 10/12/1891 in Hawthorn, Melbourne, Victoria, Australia.
 Attended Geelong Grammar School, Victoria, Australia.
 Traveled to England on RMS 'Medina' Aug 1914 to enlist in KEH.
 Married Islay Stewart McArthur (from South Yarra, Victoria) in Dublin, Ireland on 28/05/1917.
 Applied for medals from England in 1921.
 Noted in Old Comrades Association as active in Australia in 1965.
 Died in 25/05/1973 in Armadale, Victoria.
 Applied for 1914/15 Star trio from London.
-Accompanying photograph shown as a Lieutenant courtesy of Imperial War Museum.
+Accompanying photograph as a Lieutenant shown courtesy of the Imperial War Museum.

 McINTOSH, Ernest.
 1659.
 Private.
 Discharged 5/04/1919.
 Entitled to British War and Victory Medals.